Music, Speech Arts and Visual Arts Rules & Regulations – 2021

 No photography is permitted for commercial purposes, except by the accredited agents of newspapers, television stations, etc.

-All users of cameras and camcorders must not advance further forward than the Adjudicator.
+All users of cameras/phones, etc. must not advance further forward than the Adjudicator.
 The use of any flash or lighting is forbidden during performances.
 There must be no movement by the operator during the performances.
 All recording equipment must be SILENT.
 No photography or videotaping is allowed of competitors or Adjudicators without their express permission.
 These rules are designed to protect the concentration of the performer and the adjudicator.
 They apply to any other type of behaviour which might also damage this concentration.

-- Cell phones / pagers / apple watches must be turned off.
+- Cell phones / pagers / smart watches must be turned off or in silent mode.

 - Adjudicators’ reports and certificates will be available to competitors at the conclusion of each class.
 It is the responsibility of the competitor to pick these forms up either at the competition venue or the Festival Office.